maxpiepenbrink/buzzer/README.md

 This is a simple all-in-one, self-contained, shared-state buzzer toolkit.

+See it in action in all it's glory at https://buzzer.goose.zone

 All it needs to do is run and have network I/O, and preferably with HTTPS termination.

 `$ cargo run` is all you need, it's currently hard coded to listen on port 7777.